Digital Insurance & You: Modernizing a Legacy Industry

 5. Low-Code Capabilities

+There is a common and valid concern that converting to a largely digital operation will require hiring developers, IT professionals, and people who are well-versed in working with these digital insurance tools.
 Fortunately, low-code solutions exist to mitigate these fears.
 Low-code is an easy-to-use development methodology that lets users reuse software components to build their digital solutions — no need to hire an entirely new team of web and application developers.

 Key Takeaways

+The difference in revenue-generating capabilities of digital insurers compared to those that are not leveraging technology is stark.
+Digital insurance is accessible and possible for many who turn to a for their core systems.
 SaaS-based digital insurance is a scalable cloud solution that is always available and continuously updated to ensure insurers operate with the latest systems and software.
 These capabilities allow insurers to quickly benefit from the functionality offered by digital insurance.
 Insurers can begin creating a personalized experience that ensures customers feel valued and remain loyal for years to come.
+Learn how digital insurance technologies are personalizing the policyholder’s experience.

 Keep up on our latest news!